mlomb/battle/arena/README.md

 You may think this is obvious.
 Well, it is, however I known some people (including myself) that used to save binaries instead of code, even knowing that is a bad idea.
 Just plain laziness I guess (or the lack of a bundler).

-Saving code instead of binaries allows you to go back and inspect older versions: have them in version control, inspect them, restore them, diff them, compile them in other platforms, etc.
+Storing code snapshots allows you to go back and inspect older versions: have them in version control, inspect them, restore them, diff them, compile them in other platforms, etc.

 Binaries give you one advantage though: you can share binaries with other people without sharing the code.
 The arena supports binaries for this reason, however I do not adivse this, since some may consider it cheating.
 </details>